 All you need are some straps, webbing or bed sheets to get a great fullbody workout.

 As fire rescue athletes, we need functional strength in all planes of motion and on unstable ground.
-One of the best fitness tools that matches that need are suspension trainers.
+One of the best fitness tools that match that need is suspension trainers.

 Another reason I like suspension training is that it promotes core endurance.
 Every suspension bodyweight exercise, even the ones that concentrate on certain body parts, will use just about every muscle group, especially the core.